churchsocial/wordpress-plugin/readme.txt

 == Changelog ==

+= 1.1.1 =

+* Added support for GMT offset timezones

 = 1.1.0 =

-* Add new document (PDF) sermon format
+* Added new document (PDF) sermon format
-* Respect timezone when displaying dates
+* Updated dates to use the configured timezone
-* Improve handling of missing sermon data
+* Improved handling of missing sermon data

 = 1.0.3 =